-This verifies the files and creates a restoreinfo file that contains MD5 file checksums in the database directory specified in the path argument.
+This verifies the database and creates restoreinfo and backupinfo files that contain MD5 file checksums in the database directory specified in the path argument.
 Operational logging is output to the checksum.log file that is also located in the database directory specified in the path argument.